Must try Best Malaysian Breakfast when you visit Beautiful Malaysia

-Bite-sized food served in baskets steamer or plates that originated from Cantonese cuisine are now also popular among the Malays with the Halal dim sum.
-Dim sum is usually linked with Chinese tradition of tea drinking where this culture is still well preserved by the local Chinese community.
+Bite-sized food served in baskets steamer or plates that originated from Cantonese cuisine is now also popular among the Malays with the halal dim sum.
+Dim sum is usually linked with the Chinese tradition of tea drinking where this culture is still well preserved by the local Chinese community.

 8. You Char Kway

-A Chinese fried churros – You Char Kway (Cantonese) literally means “oil-fried devil” a name in accordance to a Chinese culture.
-Two pieces of dough joined together which represent a couple collaborating with enemy in attempt to bring a great general in demise.
-Therefore, the You Char Kway is deep fried and eaten as if it is done to the traitorous couple.
-Here is Malaysia, the old-folks often dip their fresh You Char Kway in a cup of locally brewed coffee.
-At a You Char Kway stall, you will also find other types of fried dough snack like the infamous Horse Shoe fritter or “Ma Geok”, literally translated as “horse leg”, as the shape of it is similar to the shape of horse shoe.
+A Chinese fried churro – You Char Kway (Cantonese) literally means “oil-fried devil” a name in accordance with Chinese culture.
+Two pieces of dough joined together which represent a couple collaborating with the enemy in an attempt to bring a great general in demise.
+Therefore, the You Char Kway is deep-fried and eaten as if it is done to the traitorous couple.
+Here in Malaysia, the old-folks often dip their fresh You Char Kway in a cup of locally brewed coffee.
+At a You Char Kway stall, you will also find other types of fried dough snacks like the famous Horse Shoe fritter or “Ma Geok”, literally translated as “horse leg”, as the shape of it is similar to the shape of a horseshoe.
 Some others are filled with red bean paste and salty glutinous rice.

 9. Bak Kut Teh

-The name literally translated as “meat bone tea” where various parts of pork is slow-cooked in a complex broth of herbs and spices.
-Apart from the secretive combination of herbs and spices from differing Bak Kut Teh seller, the timing of which specific parts of pork to be introduce into the pot of broth is crucial in order to attain each part of the pork is juicy, succulent and tender while still maintaining the chewiness of the pork skin.
-Bak Kut Teh is one of the local Chinese favorite breakfast for a nutritious meal, a calorie dense breakfast where it is said that this dishes was once created for the hard labor.
+The name literally translated as “meat bone tea” where various parts of pork are slow-cooked in a complex broth of herbs and spices.
+Apart from the secretive combination of herbs and spices from differing Bak Kut Teh seller, the timing of which specific parts of pork to be introduced into the pot of broth is crucial in order to attain each part of the pork is juicy, succulent and tender while still maintaining the chewiness of the pork skin.
+Bak Kut Teh is one of the local Chinese favorite breakfast for a nutritious meal, a calorie-dense breakfast where it is said that these dishes were once created for the hard labor.
 Klang is regarded as the city of Bak Kut Teh as there is more than 400 Bak Kut Teh in the city itself.

 10. Teh Tarik, Milo, Cham, Hoi Nam Cha, etc.

 Lastly, not to forget a cup of pulled tea, popularly called by the locals as teh tarik.
-The favorite morning drinks among the majority of Malaysian.
-Aside from Teh Tarik, the locals loves a cup of local coffee, locally known as “kopi” (Malay word for coffee).
+The favorite morning drinks among the majority of Malaysians.
+Aside from Teh Tarik, the locals love a cup of local coffee, locally known as “kopi” (Malay word for coffee).
 A mixture of coffee and tea and you will get a cup of “cham” which means “mixture” in Cantonese.
-In general, Malaysians loves a dose of caffeine in the morning to kick start their day!
-Not to forget that Milo, a cocoa flavored drink who roses to frame is originated from Malaysia is also one of the popular morning beverage.
+In general, Malaysians love a dose of caffeine in the morning to kick start their day!
+Not to forget that Milo, a cocoa-flavored drink who roses to frame is originated from Malaysia is also one of the popular morning beverage.
 To be considered as truly visiting Malaysia, be sure to have a cup of our local beverages!